New Kingdom of Egypt: Final years

 The last "great" pharaoh from the New Kingdom is widely considered to be Ramesses III, a Twentieth Dynasty pharaoh who reigned several decades after Ramesses II.

 In the eighth year of his reign, the Sea Peoples invaded Egypt by land and sea.
 Ramesses III defeated them in two great land and sea battles (the Battle of Djahy and the Battle of the Delta).
 He incorporated them as subject peoples and is thought to have settled them in Southern Canaan, although there is evidence that they forced their way into Canaan.
-Their presence in Canaan may have contributed to the formation of new states, such as Philistia, in this region after the collapse of the Egyptian Empire (In the reign of Ramses III himself, Egyptian presence in the Levant is still attested as far as Byblos).
+Their presence in Canaan may have contributed to the formation of new states, such as the Philistian pentapolis, in this region after the collapse of the Egyptian Empire (In the reign of Ramses III himself, Egyptian presence in the Levant is still attested as far as Byblos).
 He later was compelled to fight invading Libyan tribesmen in two major campaigns in Egypt's Western Delta in his sixth year and eleventh year respectively.

 The heavy cost of this warfare slowly drained Egypt's treasury and contributed to the gradual decline of the Egyptian Empire in Asia.
 The severity of the difficulties is indicated by the fact that the first known labour strike in recorded history occurred during the twenty-ninth year of Ramesses III's reign.
 At that time, the food rations for Egypt's favoured and elite royal tomb-builders and artisans in the village of Deir el Medina could not be provisioned.
 Air pollution limited the amount of sunlight penetrating the atmosphere, affecting agricultural production and arresting global tree growth for almost two full decades, until 1140 BC.
 One proposed cause is the Hekla 3 eruption of the Hekla volcano in Iceland, but the dating of this remains disputed.

 Near the end of Ramesses III's reign, one of his secondary wives plotted to assassinate the king in her quest to place her son on the throne.
 Palace personnel, the harem, government officials, and army officers participated in the plot.
 A special court of 12 judges was formed to try the defendants who were sentenced to death.
 Written sources show that the coup failed and that the conspirators were successfully tried.
 However, it is not clear from the documents whether Ramses survived the assassination attempt.
 The king's mummy showed no visible wounds, and questions about his fate were left open to speculation for many years.
 In 2012, researchers announced that a CT scan had revealed a deep knife wound in the mummy's throat, indicating that Ramesses was indeed killed by the conspirators.
 He died in Thebes in the 32nd year of his reign and was succeeded by Crown Prince Ramesses IV.

 A number of raids by the Libyans and the Sea Peoples, more dangerous than those during the reign of Ramses III, drew the kingdom to more weakness.
 This increased the influence of the priests of Amon, which finally led to control of the throne by the great priests.